Toddler Walking On Their Toes? Don’t Be Alarmed — Yet

 “We describe initial walking as a controlled fall,” Dusing says.
-“Babies are just able to keep themselves upright and they use their hips to control their movements because they don’t have great control of their feet and ankles.
+“Babies are just able to keep themselves upright, and they use their hips to control their movements because they don’t have great control of their feet and ankles.
 That’s why they look like they’re waddling.”

 During the practice period, whether it be cruising or holding on to parents hands while stepping, babies will step in whatever way their foot happens to fall.
 Some babies my step down heel first.
 Other babies will stomp around with flat feet.
 And other babies keep on their tippy toes.
-Up until just after the first year pretty much all of those modes of stepping are normal.
+Up until just after the first year, pretty much all of those modes of stepping are normal.

-“Before 18 months we are never worried about the kid who is occasionally toe walking,” Dusing says.
+“Before 18 months, we are never worried about the kid who is occasionally toe walking,” Dusing says.
 “It’s pretty normal to have that variability in kids take steps and how they move.”

 “If they only walk on their toes when they are outside on bare feet, or on hardwood floors and not carpet, then maybe it’s sensory — they don’t like the feel of the ground,” she explains.
-“I’m less worried about it being related to things like autism, or contractures and shortness of muscles.”
+“I’m less worried about it being related to things like autism or contractures and shortness of muscles.”

 When Toe Walking Matters

-While toe walking is associated with developmental delays, the act of toe walking itself does not necessarily mean a child is developing atypically.
+Although toe walking is associated with developmental delays, the act of toe walking itself does not necessarily mean a child is developing atypically.
 Usually, developmental issues connected to toe walking, including autism and cerebral palsy, will present with other symptoms.

 There are some ways to encourage children to walk in a typical way.
 But Dusing notes that your run-of-the-mill physical therapy isn’t going to cut it.
 Kids don’t generally get excited about doing reps to make their feet stronger and more flexible.